web-infra-dev/rsbuild/packages/document/docs/en/shared/config/output/inlineStyles.md

 ### Using Function

-You can also set `output.enableInlineStyles` to a function that accepts the following parameters:
+You can also set `output.inlineStyles` to a function that accepts the following parameters:

 - `name`: The filename, such as `static/css/main.18a568e5.css`.
 - `size`: The file size in bytes.